On ground states for the 2D Schrodinger equation with combined nonlinearities and harmonic potential: Introduction

 $2.$ If $\lambda<-N$, then there exists a solution $u\in \Sigma\setminus\{0\}$ to

 $3.$ If $\lambda>-N$, then there exists $\mu>0$ and a solution $u\in \Sigma\setminus\{0\}$ to \eqref{1S}. \end{proposition}

 Apart from the existence of standing wave, and their classification, the standard question is their dynamical stability: due to the invariances of the equation, the relevant notion is the notion of orbital stability, see e.g. \cite{CazCourant,BGR15}.
 In the present case, the harmonic potential removes the ``usual'' space-translation invariance, and, along with time-translation invariance, only the gauge invariance remains: if $\psi$ solves \eqref{Sch}, then so does $\psi e^{i\theta}$, for any constant $\theta\in \R$.
 Like for the existence of standing waves, at least two approaches are commonly used in order to study the question of orbital stability: the stability of a set of standing waves (typically, the minimizers associated to \eqref{eq:constrained}, as in \cite{CaLi82}), and the stability of a given standing wave (as in \cite{Weinstein85,Weinstein86CPAM,GSS87,IlievKirchev93}; see also \cite{BGR15}).
-Like in \cite{ilyasFFS}, our main result is in the spirit of the latter notion: we prove the orbital stability of the set of fundamental frequency solutions, defined below.
+Like in \cite{ilyasFFS}, our main result is in the spirit of the former notion: we prove the orbital stability of the set of fundamental frequency solutions, defined below.
 Note that by resuming the approach of e.g. \cite{CaSp21} in the 2D case (the 3D case is different, as the quintic nonlinearity becomes energy-critical), based on the method introduced in \cite{CaLi82}, it is easy to prove that the set of energy minimizers under a mass constraint (the minimizers of \eqref{eq:constrained}) is orbitally stable.
 But then again, we do not know for which values of $\mu$ this set is nonempty, and which are the corresponding Lagrange multipliers $\lambda$.
+One of the main features of this article is to define quantities that make it possible to characterize the set of $\mu$'s and $\lambda$'s for which ground states exist, and their set is stable.

 \smallbreak

 Let us state our main result.
 Introduce,

 for some $C_{p,q}>0$ introduced in Section~\ref{sec:rayleigh}: $\hat{\mu}^0>0$ (see Proposition~\ref{prop:posit.bound} below). \begin{theorem} Let $N=2$, $2<p<q<\infty$, and $\mu>\hat{\mu}^0$.
 Then there exists $ \hat{\lambda}_\mu^{*}>0$ such that: $(1^o)$ For any $\lambda\in [0, \hat{\lambda}_\mu^{*}]$, Equation~\eqref{1S} has a ground state $\hat{u}_\lambda \in \Sigma$. $(2^o)$ $S_{\lambda,\mu}(\hat{u}_\lambda)<0$ for $\lambda\in [0, \hat{\lambda}_\mu^{*})$ and $S_{\lambda,\mu}(\hat{u}_\lambda)|_{\lambda=\hat{\lambda}_\mu^{*}}=0$. $(3^o)$ Up to a gauge transform (replace $\hat{u}_\lambda$ by $e^{i\theta}\hat{u}_\lambda$ for some constant $\theta\in \R$), $\hat{u}_\lambda$ is positive, radially symmetric, and non-increasing in $r=|x|$. $(4^o)$ For any $\lambda\in [0, \hat{\lambda}_\mu^{*}]$, the set of ground states $\G_{\lambda,\mu}$ of \eqref{1S} is orbitally stable: for any $\varepsilon > 0$, there exists $\delta> 0$ such that if $\psi_0\in \Sigma$, satisfies